chukyo-passpal/passpal/STORYBOOK.md

 ### Components
 - **Button** - Primary, secondary, and text button variants with different sizes and states
+- **IconButton** - Circular icon-only buttons with default, primary, and ghost variants
 - **Typography** - Complete text hierarchy with all available variants
 - **Card** - Flexible containers with headers, content, and specialized variants
 - **Input** - Form inputs with labels, icons, validation, and password support